Last updated on September 30th, 2021 at 10:15 am

 He measured the boys and everything looked good.
 He measured the mass and it had gotten bigger!

-He had a sense of urgency in his voice and a baffled kind of excited look in his eyes.
+There was a sense of urgency in his voice and a baffled kind of excited look in his eyes.
 “You have a partial mole,” he said, explaining that it was extremely rare to have a fetus survive alongside a mole.
 And that moles can sometimes cause cancer.

 WHAT?
 How did my dream pregnancy take such a bad turn?

-He walked us out and stopped us at his computer and Googled “partial molar pregnancy”.
+He walked us out and stopped us at his computer and Googled “partial molar pregnancy“.
 He showed us what it looks like and showed us our mass… it looked the same.
-He told us to read up on it and return every other day for follow up visits until delivery.
+He told us to read up on it and return every other day for follow-up visits until delivery.

 We walked out and drove home in silence.
-It felt like eternity.
-From what we gathered from what he explained to us (or rather his lack of explanation), the mole would most likely attack the boys' placentas, which would cause us to lose both of them and then I would end up with cancer.
+It felt like an eternity.
+From what we gathered from what he explained to us (or rather his lack of explanation), the mole would most likely attack the boys’ placentas, which would cause us to lose both of them, and then I would end up with cancer.

 We felt no compassion from him, no “We’ll get through this,” no “It’s ok – we will do everything in our power to save your boys.”
 Nothing.
 He threw out words like attack, lose, cancer, and chemo.